uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

 Theory
 ------

-Let us consider a problem with a single parameter block.
+Let us consider a problem with a single problem and a single parameter block.

 .. math::